 Another thing I’ve just learned about is to sell widgetized advertisements on your site.
 For example, an Airbnb booking widget in the sidebar of a travel blog.
 Thus visitors can start the buying process from the travel blog's sidebar, then they will get redirected to the advertiser's site.
 The engagement factor and click through rates of these interactive widgets are pretty high.
 It’s a great way to earn some money online.

 Build up a website where you start publishing product reviews and product comparisons for your readers.
 People tend to love these kinds of articles and video content.
-First, you’ll need to gain some authority to have your readers trust you.
+First you’ll need to gain some authority to have your readers trust you.
 Then, add affiliate links in your content and you are good to go.
-These kinds of articles have a great click-through-rate (CTA).
+These kind of articles have a great click-through-rate (CTA).

 You can go crazy with your ideas.
-There is, for example, https://www.50em.com/, who are specialized in comparing the two software Ontraport and Infusionsoft.
+There is for example https://www.50em.com/, who are specialized on comparing the two software Ontraport and Infusionsoft.
 The site itself consists of 7 pages, but with their ultra-focused approach and master-class product reviews drive a great traffic.
-The information they share in their hyper-targeter content (not only written) help visitors select from these two automation tools.
-Then, when they make up their minds and buy one of the software, 50em gets a commission.
+The information they sare in their hyper-targeter content (not only written) help visitors select from these two automation tools, then when they make up their minds and buy one of the software, 50em gets a commission.

 I’ve already written about jobs you can do remotely.
 Being a remote worker is not an uncommon thing anymore; many large companies employ remote workers.
 It’s the future.
-If you can find a location independent full-time job, your monthly income is set and you are able to work from anywhere in the world!
+If you can find a location independent full time job, your monthly income is set while being able to work from anywhere in the world!
 Isn’t that awesome?

-Personally, I’ve always been struggling with the standard 8-hour workload.
-An 8-hour shift is still the major part of your day, so there’s no point of traveling to a surf paradise of your dreams if you have to work during the day anyway (It’s still better than nothing, though).
+Personally, I’ve always been struggling with the standard 8 hour workload.
+8 hours is still the major part of your day, so there’s no point of travelling to a surf paradise of you life if you have to work during the day anyway (It’s still better, than nothing, though).
 However, I always try to get part time positions, with slightly higher hourly rates.
 Then, if the money isn’t enough, I can still take up some projects from some old clients or find new ones from one of the platforms listed here or here.

 This is probably the most difficult and most beautiful options of becoming location independent.
 It’s hard because you will have to establish a clientele first to have enough income, but beautiful as you will most likely be doing something that you are interested in and good at.
 Not to mention the beauty of establishing your own business.